-135. Plaintiff incorporates by reference the allegations contained in paragraphs 1-134.

-136. Under Article VI of the United States Constitution, "the Laws of the United States ... shall be the supreme Law of the Land; and the Judges in every State shall be bound thereby, any Thing in the Constitution or Laws of any State to the Contrary notwithstanding."

-137. "The First Amendment, which applies to the states through the Fourteenth Amendment, prohibits laws 'abridging the freedom of speech."
+- 137. Plaintiff incorporates by reference the allegations contained in paragraphs 1-136. - 138.
+Under Article VI of the United States Constitution, "the Laws of the United States ... shall be the supreme Law of the Land; and the Judges in every State shall be bound thereby, any Thing in the Constitution or Laws of any State to the Contrary notwithstanding." - 139.
+"The First Amendment, which applies to the states through the Fourteenth Amendment, prohibits laws 'abridging the freedom of speech."
 Telescope Media Grp. v.
 Lucero, 936 F.3d 740, 750 (8th Cir.
 2019) (citing U.S. Const. amend.
-I).

-138. "The Supreme Court has 'held time and again that freedom of speech includes both the right to speak freely and the right to refrain from speaking at all."
+I). - 140.
+"The Supreme Court has 'held time and again that freedom of speech includes both the right to speak freely and the right to refrain from speaking at all."
 Id. (quoting Janus v.
 Am.
 Fed'n of State, Cnty., and Mun.
-Emps., Council 31, 138 S. Ct.
+Emps., Council 31,

+- 138 S. Ct.
 2448 (2018)).
 "For corporations as for individuals, the choice to speak includes within it the choice of what not to say."
 Pacific Gas & Elec.
 Co. v.
 Pub.
 Utils.
-Comm'n of Cal., 475 U.S. 1, 16 (1986) (plurality op.).

-139. "The loss of First Amendment freedoms . . . unquestionably constitutes irreparable injury."
+Comm'n of Cal., 475 U.S. 1, 16 (1986) (plurality op.). - 141. "[T]he loss of First Amendment freedoms . . . unquestionably constitutes irreparable injury."
+Lowry ex rel.
 Crow v.
 Watson Chapel Sch.
 Dist., 540 F.3d 752, 762 (8th Cir.
-2008).

-140. The Rules require Affected Persons to issue state-scripted documents and to secure written consents conforming to the state's prescribed language related to a controversial matter of public debate.
-The statements the Rules require are not purely factual but rather constitute a regurgitation of a script created by Defendants relating to a controversial political issue.
+2008) (internal quotation marks omitted). - and to secure written consents conforming to the state's prescribed language related to a controversial matter of public debate.
+In so doing, the Rules compel speech, directing SIFMA member firms to make express statements that incorporate politically-weighted language.
+SIFMA members did not make these statements before the Rules, and absent the Rules, would not make them.
+See Exhibit A ¶ 8; Exhibit B ¶ 8; Exhibit C ¶ 8; Exhibit D ¶ 8; Exhibit E ¶ 8; and Exhibit F ¶ 8. - 143.
+The statements the Rules require are not purely factual but rather constitute a regurgitation of a script created by Defendants to advance specific policy views.
 Specifically, the Rules require financial professionals to describe common investment strategies, and many federal covered securities, as "not solely focused on maximizing a financial return for me or my account" even in situations where the financial professional does not believe that statement to be accurate.

-141. The Rules violate the First Amendment protection against compelled speech by requiring Affected Persons to adopt and express the government's position on a controversial matter subject to public debate that is not purely factual.
+- 144. The Rules require speech that is by no means politically neutral.
+In fact, the Secretary has argued the Rules are important to counter political or policy positions that he opposes.
+15 - 145.
+The Rules do not simply require SIFMA member firms to disclose in neutral terms the criteria they use to evaluate securities or investment strategies.
+Such disclosures are already required by federal law.
+Rather, the Rules require SIFMA member firms to make statements to their customers regarding select securities or investment strategies that the Secretary thinks "serve a political agenda."
+Exhibit L. - 146.
+The Rules violate the First Amendment protection against compelled speech by requiring Affected Persons to adopt and express the government's position on a controversial matter subject to public debate that is not purely factual.

-COUNT FOUR (42 U.S.C § 1983)
+COUNT FOUR